Logic family: Lowering the power supply voltage

 CMOS chips often work with a broader range of power supply voltages than other logic families.
 Early TTL ICs required a power supply voltage of 5V, but early CMOS could use 3 to 15V.
 Lowering the supply voltage reduces the charge stored on any capacitances and consequently reduces the energy required for a logic transition.
 Reduced energy implies less heat dissipation.
 The energy stored in a capacitance C and changing V volts is ½ CV2.
 By lowering the power supply from 5V to 3.3V, switching power was reduced by almost 60 percent (power dissipation is proportional to the square of the supply voltage).
 Many motherboards have a voltage regulator module to provide the even lower power supply voltages required by many CPUs.

 HC logic

 Because of the incompatibility of the CD4000 series of chips with the previous TTL family, a new standard emerged which combined the best of the TTL family with the advantages of the CD4000 family.
 It was known as the 74HC (which used anywhere from 3.3V to 5V power supplies (and used logic levels relative to the power supply)), and with devices that used 5V power supplies and TTL logic levels.
+The letters "HC" stand for "High-speed CMOS".